ashlcampbell/frontend-mentor-3-column-preview-card-component/README.md

 ### Continued development

-I'm curently working through Angela Yu's The Complete 2021 Web Development Bootcamp on Udemy [https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/13306918#overview].
+I'm curently working through Angela Yu's The Complete 2021 Web Development Bootcamp on [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/13306918#overview).
 I will need to supplement this because it does not cover Flexbox or Grid, which I expect I will need for future challenges.

 I'm also planning to work through FreeCodeCamp's [Response Web Design](https://www.freecodecamp.org/learn/responsive-web-design/) tutorials.